Rustaceans/rust-cologne/_posts/2026-05-06-from-zero-to-rust-2.md

 ---
-title: "Rust in April: From Zero to Rust"
+title: "Rust in May: Rust for Starters, Part 2"
 date: 2026-05-06 19:15:00 MESZ
 categories: meetup cologne
 links: